ayaseen/health-check-runner/README.md

 The application runs against a list of checks defined in the pkg/openshift/openshift_check_list.go file.
 You can add or modify the checks in this file to suit your requirements.

-To run the checks, simply execute the ./main command.
+To run the checks, simply execute the ./hc-runner command.
 The application will run each check and generate a documentation file for each one under resources.

+The generated file is protected with a password "7e5eed48001f9a407bbb87b29c32871b"

 # Documentation
 The application generates a basic documentation file for each check in the docs directory.